-The Autonomy Rubric for Teachers is Arts Impact’s on-going teacher learning feedback tool.
+The Autonomy Rubric for Teachers (A.R.T.) (text version of the A.R.T.) is Arts Impact’s on-going teacher learning feedback tool.
 It was designed to give Artist Mentors an objective, neutral format for discussing growth in teaching the arts with teachers, and to give teachers a way to plan for further professional development.
 This 22-strand rubric tracks teacher autonomy in planning, teaching and assessing the arts.
 The ART was developed in 2003 as part of the first Arts Impact U.S. Department of Education Arts Education Model Development and Dissemination grant.

 Performance-based Assessment Tools

 Arts Impact uses a variety of performance-based assessment tools to measure teacher and student learning, including criteria-based checklists, peer reflection, self-evaluation, and annotated rubrics.
 Evidence of student learning is also collected in the form of artwork, performance/presentations, photographs and video.

 Criteria-based Checklist & Student Self-assessment (text version of Criteria-based Checklist & Student Self-assessment)This example includes both a criteria-based checklist, completed by the teacher, and a student self-evaluation form.